MONITOR ANIMALS IN THE AFRICAN BUSH AS PART OF A GREATER CONSERVATION EFFORT

 - Trip to Victoria Falls with the team

 - Housekeeping service

 - Assistance with your visa arrangement & other preparations

-- On the ground support during your stay
+- Supervision & support during your stay

 - Flights to Victoria Falls

-- Visa, medical and travel insurance costs for the duration of your placement – must include cover for repatriation
+- Visa, permit (for stays longer than 4 weeks), and medical/travel insurance costs for the duration of your placement – must include cover for repatriation

-- Meals, drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing).
+- Drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)